12 Hidden Gems in Krakow

 In an area of Krakow with a desolate vibe that doesn’t get a lot of tourist attention, you can find many hidden gems.
 One of these is Teatr Barakah Art Café, located in a former mikvah building (a type of Jewish bathhouse).

-Barakah is a unique theater – different cultures and means of expression are brought together, and they’re not afraid to raise difficult questions.
-The acts they show are bold and executed by the city’s best artists.
+Barakah is a unique theater.
+It brings together different cultures and means of expression and is not afraid to raise difficult questions.
+The acts it shows are bold and executed by the city’s best artists.
 All the plays are in Polish, but if you want to get an authentic feel for the local drama community, there’s no better place to go.

 Quarry oasis in the city center